facebook/docusaurus/packages/docusaurus/plugins/README.md

     // plugin name identifier
   }

-  async loadContents() {
+  async loadContent()) {
-    // Content loading hook that runs the first time plugin is loaded
+    // The loadContent hook is executed after siteConfig and env has been loaded
-    // expect a content data structure to be returned }
+    // You can return a JavaScript object that will be passed to contentLoaded hook }

-  async generateRoutes({metadata, actions}) {
+  async contentLoaded({content, actions}) {
-    // This is routes generation hook
+    // loaded hook is done after load hook is done
+    // actions are set of functional API provided by Docusaurus. e.g: addRoute }

+  configureWebpack(config, isServer) {
+    // Modify internal webpack config.
+If returned value is an Object, it will be merged into the final config using webpack-merge; If returned value is a function, it will receive the config as the 1st argument and an isServer flag as the 2nd argument.
   }

   getPathsToWatch() {